-The Group is exposed to fixed rate risk for lease liabilities.
+The Group is exposed to fair value interest rate risk in relation to lease liabilities.

 The Group is also exposed to cash flow interest rate risk in relation to accounts receivable from cash and margin clients, bank borrowings and bank balances.
 The Group currently does not have an interest rate hedging policy.
 The directors monitor the Group's exposures on an ongoing basis and will consider hedging the interest rate should the need arises.